mikatahara/Pop-Looper/README.md

 <img src="readme/_Pop-Looper_.png" width="80%">
 <br>

-- push the REC0 button to record sound.
+- push the REC0 button to record sound on first track.
 - Clap your hand
 - The sound is recorded and display right on top window.
 - and the sound is repeatly played.